evstalina/LLM-AGENTS-FOR-CB-COMMUNICATION/README.md

 The data from the anonymised in-depth interviews are split into train (40 informants) and test (12 informants).

 The data are .txt files in Russian where real people talk free-form about their consumer behaviour, perceptions of the situation in the economy and attitudes towards past economic crises and the central bank.
+The files are stored in [a folder on Google Drive](https://drive.google.com/drive/folders/1ZeObSPwq7RPZFO86SH1kmT72c7_vwgMF?usp=drive_link).
+Only team members working on the project will have access to the folder.

 Data structure:

 1.1.
 Interviews as texts.

 1.2.
 Basic sociodemographic characteristics of each informant: gender, age, marital status, household size, city of residence, etc.

 1.3.
 Quantitative assessment of inflation expectations by each informant (for example: 5%, 10%, 12%, etc.).

 1.4.
 Binary variable of the informant's response to the question about whether or not he trusts the central bank (there is also a verbal answer to this question with argumentation in the interview text).

 ## ✔️ Evaluation of outcome